jessika/jessika.dev/posts/job-search-2023.md

 Here are some improvements I'd like to make the visualization if I have time.

-- Unfortunately the diagram is not responsive.
-[Here's a PNG version](/images/job-search-2023/sankey-diagram-light.png).
+- Make the diagram more responsive for mobile format.
 - Add interactivity; allow hovering to reveal more details.
 - Reorder the nodes to be more logical.